 In-person or virtually, I bring energy and enthusiasm to Conference Keynotes, Teacher Trainings, PTA events or any venue where people want to learn about the Twice Exceptional profile and strategies to bring out the best and raise self-confidence in 2e kids.
 Attendees often comment on my passion.
 Or if you want Julie to train your child’s teacher(s)?
 Send this page to your County’s Professional Development Administrator, Special Education/Gifted Education Programmer, or your school’s Administrator.

 Choose from these topics, or contact Julie to present on a topic of your choosing.

-This interactive session will help gifted and 2e adults better understand their own reactions and emotions (positive and negative) in their adult relationships.
+Short Description: This interactive session will help gifted and 2e adults better understand their own reactions and emotions (positive and negative) in their adult relationships.
 Using specific strategies participants will gain understanding of themselves and their partners in order to experience more fulfilling relationships including understanding, empathy, and self-care.

 Join me as together we explore the ‘True Meaning of Giftedness and Twice Exceptionality’, then view the award-winning 53 minute documentary, “2e: Twice Exceptional” produced by Hollywood producer, Tom Ropelewski and conclude the evening with a robust discussion and Q&A session.